Ages 24 Months to 36 Months*

 Terrible twos or a terrific two-year old – depends how you feel about a constant ball of love and energy, bouncing from one activity and idea to another.

 Two-year olds can be a challenge.
 Your child is learning new skills and lessons every day, from words to where to place the bright red block.
 Despite their endless energy, “twos” need a lot of help.
 They can’t tie their own shoes or spread jelly on toast but they want to pick the color of those shoes and the flavor of that jelly.

-At the St. Charles Children’s Learning Center, our specially trained teachers understand your two-year old’s desire to learn, value their energy and spirit, and will help them explore in a safe, caring environment that recognizes their individuality.
+At the St. Charles Children’s Learning Center, our teachers understand your two-year old’s desire to learn, value their energy and spirit, and will help them explore in a safe, caring environment that recognizes their individuality.